The elegant boutiques and small cafés found in the marina, also help create a delightful island atmosphere.

 While some may call the Temple Hall Shipwreck a decades-old eyesore, photographers tend to enjoy its unusual location.
 Found across from Playa de Barlovento and near the Arrecife Port, it captures quite nicely at sunset.
 Divers will also enjoy the marine life that has made their home in and around the wreck.

-Quiosco de la Música
+Kiosco de la Música

 Located near Castillo San Gabriel and beside Jose Ramirez Park, this Music Kiosk is a replica of an old seafront bandstand.
-It was rebuilt for tourism in the 1960s, and surprise, surprise, it now currently houses one of Arrecife’s Tourist Information Offices.
+It was rebuilt for tourism in the 1960s, and surprise, surprise, it now houses one of Arrecife’s Tourist Information Offices.

 Estatua de Heraclio Niz Mesa

-The enormous statue of Heraclio Niz Mesa welcome visitors to the pedestrian shopping district of Calle del Leon y Castillo with a friendly smile.
+The enormous statue of Heraclio Niz Mesa welcomes visitors to the pedestrian shopping district of Calle del Leon y Castillo with a friendly smile.
 The touristic photo op, however, has a much more interesting backstory which begs to be discovered.

 With a local population of over 55,000 on this small island, you can expect to find a lot of shopping opportunities here.
 If you’re looking for the unique items or the best deals in Lanzarote, Arrecife is the place to shop.